A number of methods allow transferring data in/out of Sherlock. For most cases, we recommend using SSH-based file transfer commands, such as

 The Globus endpoint name for Sherlock is

-You can use Globus Online to transfer data between your local workstation (e.g., your laptop or desktop) and Sherlock.
-In this workflow, you configure your local workstation as a Globus endpoint using Globus Connect.
+You can use Globus to transfer data between your local workstation (e.g., your laptop or desktop) and Sherlock.
+In this workflow, you configure your local workstation as a Globus endpoint by installing the Globus Connect software.

 - Log in to Globus.org